-If you have a closed water heating system in your home, such as a combi boiler, you will have an expansion vessel.
-Also known as an expansion tank, this crucial component helps to maintain the proper pressure in the system.
+Despite the fact that you may not have heard of an expansion vessel before, it’s a crucial part of your heating system that allows it to maintain a constant pressure.
+If you have a closed-water heating system in your home, such as a combi boiler, you will have an expansion vessel.
 Put simply, it acts as a kind of shock absorber, handling the expansion and contraction of water in your central heating system as it heats and cools.

 If this element stops working, the pressure in your heating system will fluctuate too much - meaning your boiler won’t function as it should.
 This could leave you without heating and hot water until the problem is fixed.